Health and Well-Being Outreach Committee

 Performance Fueling: Iowa Sports Nutrition

-Healthy choices and good nutrition are paramount to the well-being of every student-athlete.
-The Gerdin Athletic Learning Center houses one of seven refueling stations around campus where student-athletes can conveniently access an array of fresh fruits, vegetables, snacks and energy drinks.
-The UI Sport Nutrition department oversees the refueling station located on the first floor of Gerdin Athletic Learning Center and this site houses many educational events for students throughout the year including the following:
+Performance choices and good nutrition are paramount to the well-being of every student-athlete.
+The Gerdin Athletic Learning Center (GALC) houses one of seven fueling stations around campus where student-athletes can conveniently access an array of protein and carbohydrate snacks and nutrition shakes.
+The Iowa Sport Nutrition department oversees the fueling station located on the first floor of GALC and this site houses many educational events for students throughout the year including the following:

 International Hawk Fuel Stop: A collaboration between Iowa Sports Nutrition and Student-Athlete Academic Services, these special events feature unique recipes representing the traditional food from countries around the world.
 These recipes expose student-athletes to a variety of cuisines, while allowing international student-athletes a space to share recipes from their home cultures.

-Brother & Sister Events: These events pair male and female teams together as another way to meet other Hawkeye athletes while involved in a fun activity, such as cooking classes and competitions.
-Working together to create and vote on recipes is a simple way to make learn how to make foods that fuel performance AND taste delicious.
+Brother/Sister Team Fueling Events: These events pair male and female teams together as another way to meet other Hawkeye athletes while involved in a fun activity, such as cooking classes and competitions.
+Teams working together and applying food preparation skills is a fun and simple way to learn how to make foods that fuel performance AND taste delicious.

-Nutrition Education Resources: Student-athletes have an opportunity to participate in a variety of hands-on events with Iowa Sports Nutrition, including grocery store tours, cooking classes, social media education (follow on Twitter and Instagram @hawkeyefuel), and team activities.
-While at the Gerdin Athletic Learning Center, students can choose from a collection of “How-To” cards (portable recipe cards), to build a portable recipe book that fosters their culinary skills.
-From sweet potatoes to quinoa, athletes gain cooking skills that set the stage for a balanced diet in college and beyond.
+Nutrition Education Resources: Student-athletes have the opportunity to participate in a variety of hands-on events with Iowa Sports Nutrition, including grocery store tours, cooking classes, social media education (follow on Twitter and Instagram @hawkeyefuel), and team activities.
+While at the GALC, student-athletes can choose from a collection of “How-To” cards (portable recipe cards), to build a portable recipe book that fosters their culinary skills.
+From sweet potatoes to quinoa, student-athlete gain cooking skills that set the stage for a balanced diet in college and beyond.

 For more information about Iowa Sports Nutrition, click here.

 HEALTHY MIND: access to Mental health services and counseling